Ezra Pound: Family background

-Pound was born in 1885 in a two-story clapboard house in Hailey, Idaho Territory, the only child of Homer Loomis Pound (1858–1942) and Isabel Weston (1860–1948), who married in 1884.
-Homer had worked in Hailey since 1883 as registrar of the General Land Office.
-Pound's grandfather, Thaddeus Coleman Pound, a Republican Congressman and the 10th Lieutenant Governor of Wisconsin, had secured him the appointment.
+Pound was born in 1885 in a two-story clapboard house in Hailey in the Idaho Territory as the only child of Homer Loomis Pound and Isabel Weston, who married in 1884.
+Homer had worked in Hailey since 1883 as registrar of the United States General Land Office.
+Ezra Pound's paternal grandfather, Thaddeus Coleman Pound, a Republican Party member of the U.S. House of Representatives and the 10th lieutenant governor of Wisconsin, had secured Homer the job.
 Homer had previously worked for Thaddeus in the lumber business.

-Both sides of Pound's family emigrated from England in the 17th century.
-On his father's side, the immigrant ancestor was John Pound, a Quaker who arrived from England around 1650.
+Both sides of Pound's family had emigrated from England in the 17th century.
+On his father's side, the immigrant ancestor was John Pound, a Quaker who had arrived from England around 1650.
 Ezra's paternal grandmother, Susan Angevine Loomis, married Thaddeus Coleman Pound.
-On his mother's side, Pound was descended from William Wadsworth, a Puritan who emigrated to Boston on the Lion in 1632.
-Captain Joseph Wadsworth helped to write the first Connecticut constitution.
+On his mother's side, Pound was descended from William Wadsworth, a Puritan who had immigrated to Boston on the Lion in 1632, whose son Joseph Wadsworth helped to write the first Connecticut constitution.
 The Wadsworths married into the Westons of New York; Harding Weston and Mary Parker were Pound's maternal grandparents.
 After serving in the military, Harding remained unemployed, so his brother Ezra Weston and Ezra's wife, Frances Amelia Wessells Freer (Aunt Frank), helped to look after Isabel, Pound's mother.

 Early education

 Isabel Pound was unhappy in Hailey and took Ezra with her to New York in 1887 when he was 18 months old.
 Her husband followed and found a job as an assayer at the Philadelphia Mint.
-After a move to 417 Walnut Street in Jenkintown, Pennsylvania, the family bought a six-bedroom house in 1893 at 166 Fernbrook Avenue, Wyncote.
+After a move to 417 Walnut Street in Jenkintown, Pennsylvania, in 1893 the family bought a six-bedroom house at 166 Fernbrook Avenue in nearby Wyncote.
 Pound's education began in dame schools: Miss Elliott's school in Jenkintown in 1892 and the Heathcock family's Chelten Hills School in Wyncote in 1893.
 Known as "Ra" (pronounced "Ray"), he attended Wyncote Public School from September 1894.
 His first publication was on 7 November 1896 in the Jenkintown Times-Chronicle ("by E. L. Pound, Wyncote, aged 11 years"), a limerick about William Jennings Bryan, who had just lost the 1896 presidential election.

 In 1897, aged 12, he transferred to Cheltenham Military Academy (CMA), where he wore an American Civil War-style uniform and was taught drilling and how to shoot.
 The following year he made his first trip overseas, a three-month tour with his mother and Aunt Frank, who took him to England, Belgium, Germany, Switzerland, Italy, Spain, and Morocco.
 He attended CMA until 1900, at times as a boarder, but it seems he did not graduate.